 - It is now evident through evolutionary research that class Oomycetes is unrelated to the true fungi.
 Indeed, fungi appear more closely related to animals than to oomycetes, and oomycetes are more closely related to algae and green plants than to fungi and animals.

 The Myxomycetes are a group of ameboid protists of the kingdom Protista, considered for many years as a special group of fungi.

 The fungi group with hyphae well-developed, septate, and usually at some stages of development interwoven into a compact tissue especially in the fruiting body (as in ascomycetes, basidiomycetes, and imperfect fungi) is called higher fungi.

 Some of the characteristics of higher fungi are:

-- No motile cells are produced in any stage of their life.
+- No motile cells are produced at any stage of their life.

 - They have a dikaryotic stage (cell with two types of nuclei) in their life cycle.

-The higher fungi comprises of the following three classes:
+The higher fungi comprise the following three classes:

 Why do we need to know this classification?

 Pioneers of mycology sought to organize fungi into groups with shared characteristics and this morphological approach was successful in carving out the ascomycetes and the basidiomycetes and identifying sub-groups of closely related genera.
 In some cases, these pre-Darwinian schemes reflected evolutionary relatedness because some broad structural similarities among the fungi do reflect kinship.